Here is some information (copied directly from the application form) about the Dominican Encounter.

 WCDSB Application Criteria

-- Applicants must attend a WCDSB secondary school and be in grade 11 or12 during the 2016-2017 school year.
+- Applicants must attend a WCDSB secondary school and be in grade 11 or 12 during the 2017-2018 school year.

 - Parental consent for applicants under 18 years old is required.

 - Applicants must be willing to participate in faith oriented activities (i.e. Mass, discussions about social justice initiatives and prayer/liturgy).

 - Preference will be given to applicants who demonstrate a strong attendance record and academic achievement.

 Total Cost to Participant = Approximately $1600 CDN.
 The cost of the program is the responsibility of the participant.
 Fundraising opportunities are available.
 Please speak directly with a leadership team member if you require support with the cost of the program.
 Please note that the estimated cost includes a return flight to the Dominican Republic, food, accommodation with host families and transportation.
 The estimated cost does not include: pre-trip travel immunizations, passport, souvenirs / gifts, extra snacks.

 Students and parents that are interested in learning more about the Dominican Encounter with Faith and Hospitality program are invited to email any of the school contacts with their questions.